 Despite the Myers’ repeated efforts to resolve the matter respectfully and lawfully through mediation, their requests were consistently ignored, rejected, or left unanswered by Rosa and Murray Bell

-Documented Mediation Requests
+Documented Mediation Requests REFUSED by Rosa and Murray Bell

-Documented Solicitor Engagements:
+Documented dates of Rosa and Murray Bell's Solicitor Engagements:

 March 2025 - SD/RWK Goodman